AlbertBS2/Top-Down-Shooter-Game/README.md

 - PGU
 - Random
 - Networkx

+## Run the Game
+After cloning the repository to your local machine, just launch the *main.py* file and the home screen of the game will appear.
+Then just click on *Jugar* (*Play*) and a new game will start.

 ## Contributing
 Contributions are welcome!
 If you find any issues or want to enhance this project, feel free to open a pull request.